Stereotypes of Indigenous peoples of Canada and the United States: Cultural and ethnic misconceptions

 The Media Awareness Network of Canada (MNet) has prepared several statements about the portrayals of American Indians, First Nations of Canada, and Alaskan Natives in the media.
 Westerns and documentaries have tended to portray Natives in stereotypical terms: the wise elder, the aggressive drunk, the Indian princess, the loyal sidekick, the obese and impoverished.
 These images have become known across North America.
 Stereotyped issues include simplistic characterizations, romanticizing of Native culture, and stereotyping by omission—showing American Indians in a historical rather than modern context.

 There is also the outdated stereotype that American Indians and Alaskan Natives live on reservations when in fact only about 25% do, and a slight majority now live in urban areas.

 There is an assumption that Indians somehow have an intuitive knowledge of their culture and history when the degree of such knowledge varies greatly depending upon the family and community connections of each individual.

 Indigenous women

 Native American and First Nations women are frequently sexually objectified and are often stereotyped as being promiscuous.
-Such misconceptions lead to murder, rape, and violence against Native American or First Nations women and girls by mostly non-Native settlers.
+Such misconceptions led to murder, rape, and violence against Native American or First Nations women and girls by mostly non-Native settlers.

 An Algonquin word, the term "squaw" is now widely deemed offensive due to its use for hundreds of years in a derogatory context.
 However, there remain more than a thousand locations in the U.S. that incorporate the term in its name.